 - Secondary Education, Master of Arts in Teaching

-Programs at Westminster College are approved for veterans’ benefits, and the College is authorized under Federal law to enroll non-immigrant students.
+Programs at Westminster University are approved for veterans’ benefits, and the university is authorized under Federal law to enroll non-immigrant students.

-In addition, the college is a member of:
+In addition, the university is a member of:

 - American Association of Colleges and Universities

 - American Council on Education